 Krishna Janmashtami or Krishnashtami is the celebration of the birthday of Lord Krishna.
 The festival is celebrated throughout India and abroad on the eighth day of Krishna Paksha during the month of Bhadrapada in the Hindu calendar.

 Devotees of Lord Krishna celebrate the festival by offering prayers, singing hymns and observing fast.
 Young kids are dressed up as Krishna and Radha is also a speciality of the day.
-Here are a few places that celebrate Janmashtami in its fullest form.
+Here are a few places that celebrate Janmashtami in its fullest form this 2021.